top-quarks/top-quarks/README.md

 train_100_events/
 test/

-in a folder specified by "base_path" in input.hpp
+in a folder specified by "base_path" in input.hpp .
+There is no fatal error if blacklist isn't found, and we don't need train_100_events/ except for re-training the model.

 #MODEL RUN
 The model is run with

-python3 run_test.py
+python3 predict.py

 This took all little under 4 hours on my hardware, running 4 events in parallel at any time (you may adjust the "parallel" setting in run_test.py.
 It never came close to the 16 GB memory available.
 The largest event had a peak usage of 4.07 GB, the average event had peak usage 2.78 GB.

-The output (which is overwritten every time) is a file called "submissions/submission.csv" which could be uploaded to Kaggle (if gzip1.6 is available, there will also be a compressed version "submissions/submission.csv.gz" which was the one I uploaded).
+The output (which is overwritten every time) is a file called "submissions/submission.csv" which could be uploaded to Kaggle (if gzip1.6 is available, there will also be a compressed version "submissions/submission.csv.gz" which was the one I uploaded.
+Otherwise you might get an unimportant error message saying it couldn't compress it).

 The first lines of run_test.py are (hopefully) very intuitive, so take a look if you want to f.ex. run on a subset of the events.

+The logistic regression model for pairs is re-trained with

+python3 train.py

+Expect a lot of ugly output. train.py will overwrite the old training in trained/pair_logreg3